Britain’s ‘most wanted woman’ Sarah Panitzke arrested after decade on the run

 Sarah Panitzke, 47, a money launderer involved in a £1bn tax fraud, was caught while walking her dogs in rural Catalonia on Sunday morning.

-By Tuesday, she had appeared in court and was being held in a Spanish jail as the UK began extradition proceedings.
+On Tuesday, she appeared in court and was being held in a Spanish jail as the UK began extradition proceedings.

 The Yorkshire-born criminal was put on the National Crime Agency’s (NCA) list of most wanted fugitives after she absconded in May 2013 while on trial for her leading role in a fraud gang.